DarhylBorcelis/CS/Activity 1/README.md

-# 🛒 Store Products Menu — User Manual
+# 🛒 Model/Database — User Manual

 When you **start the program**, you will see: